 There is power in praise.
 Praise means ‘to commend, to applaud or magnify’.
 It is expressing who God is, what He is done, and what He can do.

-Isaiah 61:3 speaks of the goodness of Jesus and that He would come ‘to give a beautiful headdress instead of ashes, the oil of gladness instead of mourning, the garment of praise instead of a faint spirit; that they may be called oaks of righteousness, the planting of the Lord, that he may be glorified’.
+Isaiah 61:3 speaks of the goodness of Jesus and that He would come ‘…to give you a garment of praise instead of a faint spirit.’
 ‘Garment of praise’ suggests that like clothing, praise is something that you put on.
-Praise isn’t always a feeling.
-It isn’t always just there.
-It is a choice to remember the truth of God and speak it out.
+Praise isn`t always a feeling, it isn’t always just there, It’s a choice to remember the truth of God and speak it out.

 Even if we lost everything, we would still have reason to praise God.
 The price He paid for us is alone enough.